tylerlwsmith/2024-blog/README.md

 docker compose up
 ```

 You can then visit the site a http://localhost.
+You can visit the WordPress admin at http://localhost/wp/wp-admin/

 ## Building production(ish) images